connorskalitzky/MIPP-Bench/README.md

     --max-tokens 256 results/my_run.json
 ```

+Add `--randomize` to shuffle question order.
+When using the OpenAI backend the
+script keeps conversation history within each module to better reflect a real
+dialogue.

 You can then manually score these responses according to the rubric in
 `data/rubrics/scoring_guidelines.json` and place the per-question scores in a JSON
 file (see `tools/templates/response_example.json` for format).
 Aggregate module,